gjskha/json_testing/README.md

-# json_testing
+#json_testing

 Examples for JSON testing

+Dependencies: requires mocha, chai, and should.

+Run the test suite like this:

+$ node index.js